Tuesday, October 16

 Statement on the Long-Term Flow Rate of Multi-linear Drainage Geocomposites to Landfill Leachate

-Examine the Geosynthetic Institute’s testing on Multi-linear drainage geocomposites designed to increase the performance of landfill leachate collection systems and limit the hydraulic head on both primary and secondary linear systems.
+Examine the Geosysnthetic Institute’s testing on multi-linear drainage geocomposites designed to increase the performance of landfill leachate collection systems and limit the hydraulic head on both primary and secondary liner systems.
+We will consider the results of long-term biological and hydraulic conductivity testing on Multi-linear drainage geocomposites carried out in Europe, Africa and USA with the Geosynthetic Institute and explore recommendations for designing landfill leachate collection systems at North American land.

 GCL- Not only a Clay Layer in between Geotextiles